MiguelDiLalla/Brickssifier_Studwise/README.md

 This project marks a transition point in my career and a personal victory in learning how to think like an engineer.

-> If you enjoyed exploring this project or see potential in my work, don’t hesitate to reach out.
+> If you enjoyed exploring this project or see potential in my work, don't hesitate to reach out.

 🔗 [Visit my website](https://migueldilalla.github.io/)
 💼 [Connect on LinkedIn](https://www.linkedin.com/in/MiguelDiLalla/)